joindin/joindin-web2/README.md

 * Issues list: http://joindin.jira.com/ (good bug reports ALWAYS welcome!)
 * CI Environment: lots of output and information about tests, deploys etc: http://jenkins.joind.in
 * Community: We hang out on IRC, pop in with questions or comments! #joind.in on Freenode

+## Global .gitignore

+git has the capability to define a global gitignore, which means you can set a local file to ignore everything you don't want to be commited by accident.
+This is not only recommended for this project, but for all your projects.

+You can define this gitignore file with the following command.
+The gitignore is expected to be in `~/.gitignore_global`.
+Of course you can use every filename you want.

+    $ git config --global core.excludesfile ~/.gitignore_global

+Octocat gives [a good starting point](https://gist.github.com/octocat/9257657) to what to put in.

+Beside this, we recommend to add meta data to all the IDEs:

+    # Eclipse
+    .classpath
+    .project
+    .settings/

+    # Intellij
+    .idea/
+    *.iml
+    *.iws

+    # Maven
+    log/
+    target/

+    # Netbeans
+    nbproject/private/

+More on ignoring files, [can be find on github](https://help.github.com/articles/ignoring-files/).